 Their presence splits the community between those who embrace change and those who resist it.
 Owen, passionately played by Colin Morgan, returns home to Donegal from Dublin after six years with cartographically concerned members of the English army in tow.
 Much to the consternation of his nostalgically-minded father Hugh and other members of the community, he acts as a translator between English and Gaelic, assisting Captain Lancey and Lieutenant Yolland with creating new, English names for places in Donegal.
 Ciarán Hinds is a powerful and earnest presence as Hugh, a schoolteacher who understands the ramifications of his son’s work.
 He is accompanied by Dermot Crowley’s brilliantly dreamy portrayal of Jimmy – both of them attached to learning and quoting the likes of Ovid and Homer which the English, well-spoken, soldiers misunderstand as Irish.

 Captain Lancey, captured perfectly by Rufus Wright, remains stiffly detached from the locals – establishing a sharp contrast to Lieutenant Yolland’s enthusiastic affection for the charming Irish language and countryside.
-Adetomiwa Edun imbued his character with an infectious vitality, though at times this came across as slightly overplayed.
+Adetomiwa Edun imbues his character with an infectious vitality, though at times this comes across as slightly overplayed.

 The inter-cultural love which blossoms between Yolland and Maire, poignantly brought to life by Judith Roddy, is short-lived and heart-breaking when he goes missing.
 This fires up the noxious split between the two cultures who cannot understand one another’s speech as Lancey forcefully wields his power to give an ultimatum for Yolland’s return, threatening to raze the surroundings.